 Construction in 2011 revealed the location of a ca. 1840 masonry cistern (tank for collecting rainwater) located behind the Call-Collins House.
-Excavations of the cistern, built by enslaved artisan brick masons at the same time as the house, revealed many artifacts illustrating daily life on the site as well as the skills of its builders.
+Excavations of the cistern, originally built by enslaved artisan brick masons at the same time as the house, revealed many artifacts illustrating daily life on the site as well as the skills of its builders.

 Left: diagram showing typical 19th-century masonry cistern design.
 Right: cistern at The Grove during excavation, 2011.
 The arrows on the left image correspond to features on the cistern at The Grove, which include brick trenches leading to the cistern from roof drainage (black arrow), the charcoal filtration box (red arrow), and access to the main tank from above (blue arrow).
 Images adapted from Rothrock, et al., The Grove Archaeological Report (on file at The Grove and the Florida Master Site File)